speechly/react-ui/index.md

 ## Notifications

-Notifictions are small messages that can are displayed momentarily.
+Notifictions are small messages that are intended to be momentarily displayed.

 Notifications can be cleared either programmatically or by tapping them.